WrestleMania X8: Aftermath

-Until the brand extension separated both parties, The Rock and Hollywood Hogan feuded with Kevin Nash and Scott Hall, with the latter two having had expelled Hogan from the nWo.
-On the final SmackDown! before the brand extension, the team of Rock, Hogan and Kane defeated Nash, Hall and new nWo member X-Pac in a six-man tag match.
+After the reaction during his return match, Hollywood Hulk Hogan was quickly turned face.
+Until the brand extension separated both parties, The Rock and Hogan feuded with Kevin Nash and Scott Hall, with Nash and Hall having had expelled Hogan from the nWo.
+On the final SmackDown! before the brand extension, the team of The Rock, Hogan and Kane defeated Nash, Hall and returning nWo member X-Pac in a six-man tag match.
 The Rock left shortly after the WWF draft for three months to go on a media tour to promote his movie, The Scorpion King.

-Stone Cold Steve Austin no-showed the following two weeks, claiming to be burned out.
-When he returned, on the April 1 episode of Raw, the show was centered on which brand he would choose.
+Stone Cold Steve Austin no-showed the following two weeks after WrestleMania, claiming to be burned out.
+When he returned on the April 1 episode of Raw, the show was centered on which brand he would choose.
 Both McMahon and Flair would attempt to win his signature, with Austin eventually choosing the Raw brand.
-After being drafted to Raw, Austin would get himself involved in the feud between The Undertaker and Ric Flair, fighting Undertaker at Backlash for an Undisputed WWF Championship shot, which he would lose.
+After being drafted to Raw, Austin would get himself involved in the feud between The Undertaker and Ric Flair, fighting The Undertaker at Backlash for a shot at the WWF Undisputed Championship, which he would lose.
 The storyline itself evolved into a feud between Austin and Flair, with the nWo's involvement on Flair's behalf.

 WrestleMania X8 was the last WrestleMania held before the introduction of the brand extension on March 25, which split the roster between the Raw and SmackDown! brands, where wrestlers were exclusively assigned to perform.
 It was also the last WrestleMania held under the WWF name, as the company was renamed to World Wrestling Entertainment (WWE) in May.
+This was also the last WrestleMania to be held outside the United States until 2027 when WrestleMania 43 will emante from Riyadh, Saudi Arabia.
+The WWE would then return to this venue, which was then renamed to the Rogers Centre in 2005, for Elimination Chamber: Toronto.